pln-fing-udelar/pghumor-clasificahumor/README.md

 docker exec -i clasificahumor_database_1 mysql -u root -p pghumor
 ```

-For these commands, using directly Docker Compose (`docker-compose exec database`) is also supported instead of the
+For these commands, using directly Docker Compose (`docker compose exec database`) is also supported instead of the
 Docker CLI directly (`docker exec clasificahumor_database_1`).
 However, the extra flags needed for each of them change
-as Docker Compose `exec` subcommand uses a pseudo TTY and it's interactive by default while the Docker CLI `exec`
+as Docker Compose `exec` subcommand uses a pseudo TTY, and it's interactive by default while the Docker CLI `exec`
 subcommand doesn't.

 ## Production setup